 In recognition that a 'one size fits all' approach would not be appropriate as schools themselves are best placed to decide on the appropriate configuration for their school, the Department has developed a Framework to maintain Physical Distancing in the Classroom in Post Primary Schools with a full return of all Students for the 2020/21 School Year.
+This remains in place for the 2021/2022 School Year.
 The Framework sets out a suite of available measures that must be implemented at individual school level to the greatest possible extent.